RECRUITMENT IS NOT MEET THE QUALIFICATIONS, STANDARD SCORE IS LOW

 Photo: Dao Ngoc Thach

 A professor who is the former director of a research institute under the Vietnam Academy of Science and Technology said: "Countries with outstandingly developed science and technology are all because they invest "huge" budgets in basic science.
-It is impossible to produce nuclear power without physics and chemistry; it is impossible to produce electronic chips and semiconductor microcircuits without scientists in physics, chemistry, geology researching, searching for, and exploiting rare earth elements...
-All applied scientific products today, including semiconductor microcircuits, artificial intelligence, medicines, vaccines... are the results of research in basic sciences".
+It is impossible to make nuclear power without physics and chemistry; it is impossible to produce electronic chips and semiconductor microcircuits without scientists in physics, chemistry, geology researching, searching, and exploiting rare earth elements...
+All applied science products today, including semiconductor microcircuits, artificial intelligence, medicines, vaccines... are the results of research in basic science fields".

 Explaining why students are indifferent to these fields, the professor said that the main reason is jobs and income.
 He commented: "Currently, people still have low incomes.
 Therefore, people's needs are for their children to learn and do things to earn money right away.
 Meanwhile, basic science fields are difficult to study, even hard and painful, but after graduation, it is not certain that they will have a job to earn money."

 Dr. Tran Huu Duy also assessed that basic sciences are the foundation of all science and technology, creating economic value for the country and sustainable development for a nation.
-"However, our country's current investment in basic sciences is not worthy.
+"However, investment in basic sciences in our country is not worthy at present.
 Job opportunities in these fields are still limited.
-Graduates who work at universities and research institutes have low incomes while doing hard mental work," said Dr. Duy.
+If graduates work at universities and research institutes, their income is low while their mental work is hard," said Dr. Duy.

 Dr. Pham Tan Ha believes that partly due to the market economy, young people often choose majors based on trends.
-Many students, for economic reasons, choose majors that are easy to earn, even though they may have a passion for basic sciences.
+Many students, for economic reasons, choose majors that are easy to earn money, even though they may have a passion for basic sciences.

-According to Associate Professor, Dr. Pham Trung Hieu, Head of the Department of Geology, University of Natural Sciences (Ho Chi Minh City National University), geology is one of the basic sciences in the field of earth science, extremely important in the current context and the jobs are increasingly open, but not everyone understands it clearly.
-"There must be geologists to survey, analyze, and evaluate to determine the location to build a metro system, find places to build underground gas tunnels, explore and find new resources to replace resources that have been exhausted by humans.
-Not only that, engineers and bachelors of geology can also do the job of appraising precious stones...
+According to Associate Professor Dr. Pham Trung Hieu, Head of the Department of Geology at the University of Natural Sciences (Ho Chi Minh City National University), geology is one of the basic sciences in the field of earth science, extremely important in the current context and jobs are increasingly open, but not everyone understands it clearly.
+"There must be geologists to survey, analyze, and evaluate to determine the location to build a metro system, find places where underground gas tunnels can be built, explore and find new resources to replace resources that have been exhausted by humans.
+Not only that, engineers and bachelors of geology can also do the job of gem appraisal...
 Many construction projects also need engineers who have graduated from this field.
 Every year, due to the low quota and number of students, the school does not have enough resources to supply businesses," Dr. Trung Hieu informed.

 Source: https://thanhnien.vn/thi-sinh-tho-o-voi-nganh-khoa-hoc-co-ban-185250331211940086.htm